nedanwr/kronos/ROADMAP.md

   - ✅ Workspace symbols
   - ✅ Code lens

+- 📋 **REPL Expression Statements** - Python-like interactive shell (planned)

+  - Allow expressions to be used as statements in the REPL
+  - Automatically print expression results (like Python's interactive shell)
+  - Support for evaluating expressions like `10 plus 20` directly in the REPL
+  - Example: Running `./kronos` and typing `42` or `10 plus 20` will print the result
+  - Command-line execution flag: `./kronos -e "print 42"` to execute code without entering REPL
+  - Support multiple `-e` flags: `./kronos -e "set x to 10" -e "print x"`

 - 📝 **Code Documentation Improvements** - Improve comment quality (in progress)

   - Improve comments to explain "why" rather than just "what"